PurrNet/PurrDocs/systems-and-modules/network-identity/playeridentity.md

 # PlayerIdentity

+A very common need in multiplayer games is to find a specific player's object, whether that's the local player, a targeted player, or all players at once.
+Without a dedicated system for this, you'd end up writing your own player registry, managing dictionaries of player references, and handling edge cases like players joining and leaving.
+PlayerIdentity takes care of all that.

-The player identity allows you to very easily have access to your players based on ownership.
-The PlayerIdentity inherits from NetworkIdentity, so you still have all networking capabilities available, it's simply a layer on top to make your life easier!
+The PlayerIdentity allows you to very easily have access to your players based on ownership.
+It inherits from NetworkIdentity, so you still have all networking capabilities available, it's simply a layer on top to make your life easier!

 You can easily utilize any of these: